 Publishing to the world

-Publishing an app makes it immediately visible to the world, and soon makes it visible in the store’s search results.
+When you publish to the world, it’ll be immediately visible to the world, and it’ll be visible in the store’s search results.

 To publish to the world, click Publish next to your app.
 You can also visit the dashboard’s edit page and click Publish changes.

 If you build an app for K-12 education, you can opt in to Google Play for Education.